WitsHPC/HPC-InterestGroup/shell/README.md

 To actually use a shell, you can do the following:

 - **Linux**: Just right click on the desktop and select open in terminal
 - **Mac**: Just search for the Terminal application and open it.
-Most commands and techniques are discussed here is applicable to Mac, but the directory
+Most commands and techniques are discussed here is applicable to Mac, but the directory structure is different.
 - **Windows**: Install the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10), which allows you to use a linux shell inside windows.

 You should now have a screen with a blinking cursor where you can type text in.